-To be eligible for admission to teacher education, state of Indiana passing scores on Praxis I reading, writing, and mathematics tests must be submitted.
+To be eligible for admission to teacher education, state of Indiana passing scores on CASA basic skills exam must be submitted.
 To be eligible for student teaching, state of Indiana passing score(s) on required Praxis II content specialty test(s) must be submitted.
-Information about the PRAXIS Series is available in the Franks School of Education office or online at www.ets.org.
+Please note the name of this series of tests will be changing.
 The Franks School of Education should always be consulted before a test is taken to ensure most recent testing requirements are met.